List of Days of Our Lives characters introduced in the 1960s: David Banning

 David Banning, most notably portrayed by Richard Guthrie (1975–1980) and Gregg Marx (1981–1983), is the son of Julie Olson (Susan Seaforth Hayes) and her late lover David Martin.

 David Martin, Jr. is born in January 1968 to Julie Olson (Catherine Ferrar) and he is immediately put up for adoption.
 The child is adopted by Scott Banning (Mike Farrell) and his terminally ill wife Janet (Joyce Easton) as Bradley Banning (Chad Barstad).
 Susan Martin (Denise Alexander) befriends the Bannings and often helps care for Janet and baby Brad.
 As Susan comforts Scott after Janet's death in early 1969, Julie (Susan Seaforth Hayes) discovers that Brad is the child she gave up and seduces Scott away from Susan.
 Though Julie and Scott marry in 1970, by 1971, she's fallen in love with Doug Williams (Bill Hayes) and plans to leave Scott but wants to make sure she can retain custody of David (Jeffrey Williams).
 As Julie is set to divorce Scott in 1972, she plans to elope with Doug and honeymoon in Portofino and wants to bring David along.
 However, Doug is not interested in parenthood and he spontaneously marries Julie's mother Addie Olson (Patricia Barry).
 After Scott's death in early 1973, Julie sends David off to military school.

 The 18 year old David (Richard Guthrie) returns in the summer of 1975 with his new girlfriend Brooke Hamilton (Adrienne La Russa).
 Brooke is jealous of David's growing closeness with his mother Julie and to drive a wedge between them, Brooke spread rumors about Julie being unfaithful to his stepfather Bob Anderson (Mark Tapscott) and potentially being pregnant with Doug's child.
 David and Julie get into a fight and he runs off and gets into a car accident in which he is presumed dead.
-David survives and is taken in the Grants where he befriends the daughter Valerie Grant (Tina Andrews).
+David survives and is taken in by the Grants where he befriends the daughter Valerie Grant (Tina Andrews).
 Meanwhile, Brooke learns she is pregnant with David's baby but refuses to marry him because he is in love with Valerie.

 In 2017, it is revealed that David has died in a motorbike accident.
 It is also revealed that he has another son, Eli Grant, with Valerie.